-The JCB Academy has once again enabled students to go on and pursue a wide range of fantastic careers through its links with universities and business.
-We are proud of the wide range of destinations that students from all courses will be following once they have left the academy.
-Many students have secured places to study at great universities or secured prestigious apprenticeships.
+The JCB Academy has once again enabled learners to go on and pursue a wide range of fantastic careers through its links with universities and business.
+We are proud of the wide range of destinations that learners from all courses will be following once they have left the academy.
+Many learners have secured places to study at great universities or secured prestigious apprenticeships.

 Ollie Fogg from Repton in Derby, is considering his options after receiving a fantastic set of results, gaining an impressive A* in mathematics, A in physics and an A in further mathematics.

 Maclean Asis from Alvaston in Derby is going on to study engineering with business finance at University College London (UCL).
 Maclean, who gained A* in business studies, B in physics, A in mathematics, and an A in further mathematics, said: “I’m extremely pleased with the results I have achieved, knowing that all my efforts were worth it in the end.
 I hope that this is just the beginning of my career and that I continue my hard work at UCL!”

 Tim Glover from Branston in Burton-upon-Trent, who gained an A in mathematics and an A (OCR Level 3) in engineering, is off to study aeronautical engineering at Loughborough University.
 Tim said: “My time at The JCB Academy has been by far the best educational experience that I have had.
 All of the staff made me feel very welcome as well as providing me with experiences that I wouldn’t have even dreamt of at any other school”.

 Going onto Apprenticeships

 With our business links it’s no surprise that some of the learners have secured fantastic apprenticeship opportunities.

 Louise Meredith (pictured at the top) from Stoke-on-Trent, who gained an A* and a C, is going on to a Higher Apprenticeship with JCB.